jmangori/CDISC-Define-XML-SAS-XMLMAP/README.md

 # Roadmap
 As new version of ODM-xml and define-xml are published by CDISC, I hope to be able to write new versions of relevant documents for these.

-Futhermore, I am very willing to take advise on how to improve my simple-style coding.

 I am considering to write XSL Translating Style Sheets to replace the XML maps, to be able to include more business logic for creating a more coherent data model.
 This may not require another XML Map, as the target could be one of the simple data models built into the XMLV2 engine.

 # License